 Many people are afflicted with social anxiety, a prevalent mental health issue.
 It's the anxiety of having people assess or evaluate you poorly in social circumstances, and it can be very stressful and restrictive.
-Going to the grocery store, speaking in front of a group, or even just meeting new people might feel scary and overwhelming when you have social anxiety.
+Going to the grocery store, speaking in front of a group, or meeting new people might feel scary and overwhelming when you have social anxiety.
 This blog will discuss some of the most effective methods and advice for conquering social anxiety so that you may begin leading a more contented and self-assured life.
-There are numerous solutions, ranging from self-care and lifestyle adjustments to therapy and medication.
+There are numerous solutions, from self-care and lifestyle adjustments to therapy and medication.

 What is social anxiety?

 If you happen to feel discomfort or anxiety in public very frequently, then you might be suffering from a social anxiety disorder.
 Some symptoms of social anxiety can be a severe aversion to engaging or conversing with strangers.
 Fear that people will see that you're tense.
 Fear of experiencing unpleasant physical side effects, such as blushing, perspiration, shaking, or a wavering voice.
 This is known as social anxiety, and there are many ways one can overcome social anxiety.
 Following are a few symptoms of social anxiety.

 Social anxiety symptoms

 It's common to experience anxiety in certain social settings.
 For instance, giving a presentation or going on a date can make you feel butterflies in your stomach.
 But when you have a social anxiety disorder, also known as social phobia, you constantly worry about how others will react to you in social situations and feel self-conscious and embarrassed.
 The following are some symptoms of social anxiety you need to be aware of:

 - Fear of encounters where you could receive unfavourable judgement

 - Worry about making yourself look bad or humiliated.

 - Severe anxiety while engaging or conversing with strangers

 - Fear that people may notice that you appear worried